 All appropriate and necessary maintenance and upkeep to LAPAC facilities and equipment shall be managed and facilitated by the Facilities Manager in coordination with relevant staff.
-All ventilation and safety treatments appropriate to theater, film, classroom, and auxiliary LAPAC facilities shall be provided.
+All ventilation and safety treatments appropriate to the theater, sound stage, and classrooms shall be provided.
 All facilities shall meet the standards of local fire and health codes.

 The plan for regular maintenance and general upkeep of LAPAC facilities and equipment shall be the responsibility of the Facilities Manager who will provide this plan at regular intervals and upon request.